CAR T-Cell Therapy

 CAR T-cell immunotherapy works by taking white blood cells called T-cells from a patient’s blood and modifying them in a lab, essentially reprogramming them to recognize and kill cancer cells.
 The T-cells are then reintroduced into the patient’s body where they locate, attach to and destroy cancer cells.

-CAR T-cell therapy has shown very promising results in treating these types of cancer and is giving new hope to patients in whom other standard leukemia and lymphoma treatments – such as radiation, chemotherapy and stem cell transplant – have been unsuccessful.
+CAR T-cell therapy has shown very promising results in treating these types of cancer and is giving new hope to patients in whom other standard leukemia, lymphoma and multiple myeloma treatments – such as radiation, chemotherapy and stem cell transplant – have been unsuccessful.

 Who Can Benefit from CAR T-Cell Therapy?